Lucandia/dual_letter_illusion/README.md

 "Generate a custom dual letter illusion, a 3d ambigram!
 Visit the original [Printables page](https://www.printables.com/it/model/520333-texttango-dual-letter-illusion)!

+## How to use

+Read the  instructions and download the released executable files for your operating system from the [release page](https://github.com/Lucandia/dual_letter_illusion/releases).
+**The standalone executables have a slow startup time, please be patient!**

 ## Try the web app:

 [TextTango web app](https://dual-letter-illusion.streamlit.app/) powered by streamlit

+### DISCLAIMER

+**Streamlit Cloud is a free platform, but it has some limitations.
+The app often crashes due to the free tier limitations.
+It usually reboot after some hours.
+If you want to use the app without interruptions, download the standalone executables from the [release page](https://github.com/Lucandia/dual_letter_illusion/releases).**

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://dual-letter-illusion.streamlit.app/)